hassnain512/React-Router-Dom/README.md

 # 🌐 React Router Navigation App

-A simple and modern React app demonstrating routing, data loading, and API integration.
-It features navigation between Home, About, Contact, and GitHub pages using `react-router-dom`.
-The GitHub page fetches and displays user data from the GitHub API using the `useLoaderData` hook.
+A clean and responsive React SPA that demonstrates client-side routing, API integration, and route-based data loading.
+Users can navigate between Home, About, Contact, and GitHub pages using active navigation links.
+The GitHub page uses the GitHub API and displays live data with the `useLoaderData` hook.

 ## 🚀 Features

-- Seamless client-side routing with `react-router-dom`
+- 🔁 Navigation using `react-router-dom`
-- GitHub API integration to fetch user info
+- 🟢 Active link styling using `NavLink` and `isActive`
-- Data fetching using `useLoaderData`
+- 📦 Data loading with `useLoaderData`
-- Route-based code structure
+- 🌐 GitHub API integration
-- Responsive and clean UI
+- ⚛️ Clean component structure
-- Error handling for API loading
+- 📱 Fully responsive UI

 ## 🧰 Tech Stack